donivanjames/BNSv1-2/README.md

 ### Game Notes:

 No cookies can be saved, so all data is "session based" and dissapears when you leave the page

+Next:
+  Priority: Get mobile version working properly
+  Need to clean up all the code
+  Allow player to jump slightly before touching the ground Need to fix first jump 'no sound' bug